QuecPython/qpy-vscode-extension/README.md

     vsce package

 ## Release Notes
+## 1.1.2
+- compatible with vs code 1.98.2 or higher
+- Add support for BETA BG950S fw
 ## 1.1.1
 - compatible with vs code 1.98.1 or higher
 - udpate list of modules